ipdk-io/networking-recipe/docs/guides/p4-role-configuration.rst

    python $P4CP_RECIPE/install/sbin/extract_table_ids_from_p4info.py \
          -i p4info.txt -o /usr/share/stratum/ipsec_role_config.pb.txt

-3. Edit role config files to partition the roles
+1. Edit role config files to partition the roles

-You will need to compare the table IDs from input file p4info.txt and the extracted list in role configuration files to make them exclusive.
-This will dictate each P4 client to partition the tables and gain exclusive write-access for the defined client role.
+You will need to compare the table IDs from input file ``p4info.txt`` and the extracted list in the output role configuration file.
+For each table ID, define whether a table gets exclusive access or shared access between controllers.

 Following shows table IDs with comments added showing table name for clarity.